matheus-alves/nodejs-microservice-test/README.md

 ## Things you can't do when building your application

 * We don't want additional features.
 Please, stay focused on what is being requested;
 * If you are not able to implement all features, please implement what you can.
-Few features with quality are more valuable than all features with failures.
+Few features with quality are more valuable than all features with failures;
 * We want a human readable code.
-No need to have a full documentation, but some comments and clear coding are good practices;
+No need to have a full documentation, but some comments and clear coding are good practices.

 ## Things we would love to find in your project (aka - plus features)